RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 In this semester worked on the various Python functions and learnt the programatic approaches in Python.
 As part of the Weather App using python.

+Below image is similar to the App which I created - Ref from Google

 <img src="Weather App.png"/>

 ---